 Here are a few things that I’m planning to experiment with:

-I’m actually looking forward to the true randomness of Zoom Breakout Rooms, as opposed to students working with the same 2-3 people that happened to be nearby them on the first day of class and that they continued to sit next to for the remainder of the quarter.
+I really like the true randomness of Zoom Breakout Rooms, as opposed to students working with the same 2-3 people that happened to be nearby them on the first day of class and that they continued to sit next to for the remainder of the quarter.

 Teach students to press and hold Space key to unmute themselves; this makes it much more seamless to pipe up with questions.

 Beware: it’s easy to forget that you have your cursor in the chat bar when you are pushing and holding Space; then you’re just typing a bunch of spaces instead of unmuting yourself.